Pierre Fauchard

-Pierre Fauchard (January 2, 1679 – March 21, 1761) was a French physician, credited as being the "father of modern dentistry".
+Pierre Fauchard ([pjɛʁ foʃaʁ]; 2 January 1679 – 21 March 1761) was a French physician, credited as being the "father of modern dentistry".
 He is widely known for writing the first complete scientific description of dentistry, Le Chirurgien Dentiste ("The Surgeon Dentist"), published in 1728.
 The book described basic oral anatomy and function, signs and symptoms of oral pathology, operative methods for removing decay and restoring teeth, periodontal disease (pyorrhea), orthodontics, replacement of missing teeth, and tooth transplantation.

 Biography

 Early years

-Fauchard was born in a very modest home in Saint-Denis-de-Gastines in 1679.
-In 1693 he joined the French Royal Navy at the age of 15, much to his family's distress, and came under the influence of Alexander Poteleret, a surgeon major, who had spent considerable time studying diseases of the teeth and mouth.
+Fauchard was born in a modest home in Saint-Denis-de-Gastines in 2 January 1679.
+In 1693 he joined the French Royal Navy at the age of 14, much to his family's distress, and came under the influence of Alexander Poteleret, a surgeon major, who had spent considerable time studying diseases of the teeth and mouth.

 During that time, Fauchard learned that sailors who were on long voyages suffered severely from dental ailments, scurvy in particular.
 Eventually Major Poteleret inspired and encouraged him to read and carefully investigate the findings of his predecessors in the healing arts.
 He said he wanted to disseminate the knowledge he learned at sea based on actual practice.
 This idea led Fauchard to become a combat medic as Poteleret's protégé.